Getting Around Emmanuel

 Marston-LaRue is the house east of the church building that also holds the church offices upstairs.
 Sunday School rooms are on the first floor.
 Please enter at the front door.

 Ledford House is a brick ranch-style house that is located just next to the church.
 There is a sidewalk path leading to it just across from Marston-LaRue.
 A team of volunteers updated the house in 2014.
-There are several spaces ideal for small group meetings.

 The first burial in our cemetery was in 1870.
 Alexander (Sandy) Garrett, the blind son of Mrs. John Bolling Garrett, died in his 30’s.
 His mother was laid to rest beside him 22 years later.
 Many gravestones are from earlier dates, but they was relocated from other estates and lawns, including those from Mirador.

 In 1923, Rev. Edward Vogt presided over landscaping of the grounds and organization of the cemetery.
 Up to that time, there was no defined management of the plots.
 There were four so-called maps in circulation among the Vestry with little coordination between them.
 One angry parishioner complained that, for each of the three plots that he had selected, a body had been interred without his consent.
 He was planning to sue the Vestry after the third offense, but a personal visit persuaded him to be a good Christian and forgive.
 The subsequent organization under Rev. Vogt prevented such unfortunate mistakes from happening again.

 The Emmanuel White Oak was large even when the church was planned in the late 1850s.
 It is guessed to be more than 400 years old and has a diameter of nearly 6 feet.
 Its outstretched “arm” reaches more than 60 feet.
 It is now considered to be one of the top 100 trees in Virginia and is included in the book, Remarkable Trees of Virginia.